seanjib/Assignment-1/README.md

 ### Instructions

 The purpose of this assignment is to help you become more familiar with basic R coding.

 Read the instructions carefully for each problem listed below.
 For each of the problems, you should write an R script called `ProblemX.R`, but replace `X` with the problem number.
 For example, for problem 1, the R script would be named `Problem1.R`.

 In this repository, you will find a directory called `Tests`.
 It contains a test script for each problem.
 I will use these scripts to test your code.
+You can use them to test your code as well.
 You will also find a directory called `ExpectedOutput`.
 If your code is working properly for a given problem, you should get this output when the test script is executed for that problem.

-As you complete the problems, *commit* your answer to your master branch on GitHub.
-You can edit
+As you complete the problems, *commit* your answers to the master branch on GitHub.
+Put your scripts in the root directory of your repository.
+After the grading deadline (see Learning Suite), I will clone your repository and test your code.

 ### Problem Descriptions

-1. Please write an R script called `Problem1.R` that declares a variable called `greeting` and assigns a value of `Hello, World!` to that variable.
+1. Please write an R script (called `Problem1.R`) that declares a variable called `greeting` and assigns a value of `Hello, World!` to that variable.
 Then print the value of this variable.

-2. Please declare a variable that stores an *integer* value of `2` and another variable that stores a *numeric* value of the same number.
+2. Declare a variable that stores an *integer* value of `2` and another variable that stores a *numeric* value of the same number.
 Print the values of these variables (*in the same order* they were mentioned above).
 Then use the `class` function to obtain and print the type of these variables (in the same order they were mentioned above).

-3. Please declare a variable that stores a *string* value of `8460.2`.
+3. Declare a variable that stores a *string* value of `8460.2`.
 Print the value of this variable.
 Then convert the value to a *numeric* and print that value.
 Finally, convert the float value to an *integer* and print that value.

 4. Please declare a variable called `numLions` that stores an integer value of `42`.
 Declare another variable called `numTigers` that stores an integer value of `17`.
 Declare another variable called `country` that stores a string value of `South Africa`.
 Print a message that indicates the following: "The number of lions in South Africa is 42.
-The number of tigers in South Africa is 17." **Your Python code must use these variables, and the first two variables must be declared as integers.**
+The number of tigers in South Africa is 17."
+Hint: use the `paste` function.

 5. The following code results in an error.